Class AA – enlargement of a dwellinghouse by construction of additional storeys

-You may extend upwards by the additional storeys on a detached property, subject to a prior approval application, up to a maximum height of 3.5 metres on a bungalow or single storey property or up to 7 metres where the existing house consists of two or three storeys.
+You may extend upwards by the additional storeys on a detached property, subject to a prior approval application, up to a maximum height of 3.5m on a bungalow or single storey property or up to 7m where the existing house consists of two or three storeys.
 These measurements are the highest part of the house that are permitted.
 If the property is a semi-detached or in a terrace then you are limited to 3.5m above the other property or the highest part of the terrace on any building.
-The height of the upwards extensions is also limited by the factor that it can’t exceed that of any existing floor to ceiling height or 3m whichever is the lower.
-Finally you must only extend the principle part of the house upwards and any strengthening works required must be within the boundaries of your own property and those works cannot be visible on the outside of the property.
+The height of the upwards extensions is also limited by the factor that it can’t exceed that of any existing floor to ceiling height or 3m, whichever is the lower.
+Finally you must only extend the principal part of the house upwards and any strengthening works required must be within the boundaries of your own property and those works cannot be visible on the outside of the property.

 So far, I think I comply – so what next?

 In any construction there are some items you can’t do.
 For example the materials must be of a similar appearance to the rest of the house, and you can’t add any windows to a side elevation including the roof, which must be the same pitch as the existing roof.
 Once constructed you can only use this for a C3 dwellinghouse.
 This will eliminate the future conversion to a C4 under Class L. You can potentially split this into flats, but you would require planning permission to do this.